Fall produce and decorations: 10:00-4:00 M, T, Th, F 9-1 Sat. Closed Wed. & Sunday

 Red Head Fountain Grass-dark green leaves turn gold in the fall with red foxtail flower plumes

 Clematis is one of the best perennial vines for your garden.
 These plants dress up any kind of structure they climb with their flowers that come in an array of shapes and colors.
-Duchess of Edinburgh (pictured), Jackmanii, Madame Edouard Andre, and Nelly Moser are all available.
+Duchess of Edinburgh (pictured), Jackmanii, Ernest Markham, Madame Edouard Andre, and Nelly Moser are all available.

 Luna Rose, hardy hibiscus, grows 2-3 feet tall and wide.
 Flowers appear late July through September.
 Each flower only lasts 1-2 days, but each day more blooms open.
 With blooms that measure 6-8 inches across, these shrubs really put on a show when many other plants have finished blooming.